Pranav-AJ/timetable/README.md

 ![label](./timetable.png)

 # RESULT
-The program is executed succesfully.
+The program is executed successfully.